Long Island and Queens high school class reunions

 EAST ISLIP HIGH SCHOOL 1973.
 A 50-year reunion is 5:30 p.m.
 June 24 at Captain Bill's Restaurant & Catering in Bay Shore.
 Visit Facebook page “East Islip Class 73” or email Kim Panzner-Palazzolo at kimpalazzolo@outlook.com.

-EAST MEADOW HIGH SCHOOL 1973.
-A 50-year reunion is planned for June 9 at the Long Island Marriott in Uniondale.
-Visit Facebook group "East Meadow Class of 1973 50th Reunion" or email Emhs73reunion@gmail.com.
+FLUSHING HOSPITAL SCHOOL OF NURSING 1923-87.
+A multi-class reunion is May 20 at the Long Island Marriott in Uniondale.
+Visit Facebook group “Flushing Hospital School of Nursing” or email fhsnreunion@gmail.com.

 GENERAL DOUGLAS MACARTHUR HIGH SCHOOL 1973.
 A 50-year reunion is 3-7 p.m.
 Oct.
 8 at Domenico’s in Levittown.
 Visit Facebook page “MacArthur Class of 1973 50th reunion” or email Patty Little O’Connell at wpoc@optonline.net.